 Option Function Direct internet connection Select this option if you want to connect directly to the Internet, without a proxy server.
-Manual proxy configuration Select this option if you want to connect to the Internet through a proxy server, and you want to configure the proxy server manually.
-HTTP proxy Enter the DNS name, or the IP address of the proxy server to use when you request a HTTP service.
+Manual proxy configuration Select this option if you want to connect to the Internet through a proxy server, and you want to configure the proxy server manually. НТТР ргоху Enter the DNS name, or the IP address of the proxy server to use when you request a HTTP service.
 Enter the port number of the HTTP service on the proxy server in the Port spin box.

-TABLE 9-10 Network Proxy Settings (Continued) Option Function Secure HTTP proxy Enter the DNS name, or the IP address of the proxy server to use when you request a Secure HTTP service.
+Secure HTTP proxy Enter the DNS name, or the IP address of the proxy server to use when you request a Secure HTTP service.
 Enter the port number of the Secure HTTP service on the proxy server in the Port spin box.
 FTP proxy Enter the DNS name, or the IP address of the proxy server to use when you request a FTP service.
 Enter the port number of the FTP service on the proxy server in the Port spin box.
 Socks host Enter the DNS name, or the IP address of the Socks host to use.
 Enter the port number for the Socks protocol on the proxy server in the Port spin box.
-Automatic proxy configuration Select this option if you want to connect to the Internet through a proxy server, and you want to configure the proxy server automatically.
-Autoconfiguration URL Enter the URL that contains the information required to configure the proxy server automatically.